-To understand how we can prevent pain, we must first figure out why we get pain.
-Let’s take a look at the key areas we tend to suffer from aches and how we can stop it happening.
+To understand how we can prevent pain, whether it be hip pain, aching muscles or why our sides hurt when we wake up, firstly, we must first figure out why we get pain.
+Let’s take a look at the key areas at risk of aches and pains and how we can stop it from happening.

 Sleeping without proper neck support can cause torticollis or ‘wry neck’ which means twisted neck.
 It is common to experience torticollis at some point in our lives, but it can be painful for a couple of days and cause discomfort.

 Read More: Everything You Need To Know About Pillows

 So how can we stop neck pain from this happening?
 Choosing the right pillow can make a huge difference.
 The right pillow for you may not be the right pillow for someone else so it’s important to try different styles and levels of firmness in order to support your head in a neutral position when you sleep.
 Try to ensure that your head is not sinking too low, raised too high or unsupported due to a really soft pillow as all of these factors can contribute to muscle stiffness.
 Men’s Health’s sports medicine adviser Bill Hartman suggests that sleeping on your back is the best position, stating that in this position:

 The pillow supports your head and neck, but doesn’t push it forward.

 If you do happen to wake up with a sore neck, consider some gentle neck exercises or contact your GP if it feels serious.

 Similarly to neck pain, middle and lower back pain after sleeping are almost always attributed to improper support.
 Waking up with a stiff back in the morning can also be related to poor posture, which can be helped by choosing the right mattress firmness level.
 Check out our personal comfort guide to find out what the most appropriate firmness level is for you based on your sleeping position.